jereej/deepfake_detection_platform/README.md

 ## Standard Usage examples
 ### Analysis
 DEFTOR will differentiate between Ollama and Hugging Face models by the model name.
 Typically, all Hugging Face models contain the `/` character and if the model name has that, it will treat it as a Hugging Face model.
-If you want to use a Hugging Face model that does not contain `/`, you need to use the `--backend <ollama|huggingface>` argument.
+If you want to use a Hugging Face model that does not contain `/`, or an Ollama model that contains `/`, you need to use the `--backend <ollama|huggingface>` argument.

 #### Analyze and print output into CLI
 ```